u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/konstruktor-en-scalpel.md

 9. NO PERSONALITY JUDGMENT.

 10. DOUBT RULE: Jian → Si → Nei Guan → Fan Guan.
     Doubt → ask, do not invent.
+    IF_DOUBT_AT_ASSEMBLY → STOP.
+NO INVENTION.
+ASK PUTNIK.

 11. SILENCE: No question → minimal ACK.